Should HR Set Guidelines for Online Communications?

 To avoid misunderstandings wherever possible in written communication ensure that layout is clear, and that punctuation, grammar and spelling are correct.
 And most importantly, that the tone of the communication is consistent with your company or brand.

 Formal and authoritative?
 Knowledgeable but friendly?
 Fun and tongue in cheek - while still professional?
-Decide what tone defines your organisation and ensure it’s rolled out across all forms of communication.
+Decide what tone defines your organization and ensure it’s rolled out across all forms of communication.

 The seven C’s of communication